bielbienne/bst.pygasus.core/README.rst

 `Sencha ExtJS <https://www.sencha.com/products/extjs/#overview>`_.
 Pygasus is designed to be full customizable for your project.

-bst.pygasus and all corresponding submodules is licensed under the ZPL 2.1, see LICENSE.txt for details.
+bst.pygasus and all corresponding submodules are licensed under the ZPL 2.1, see LICENSE.txt for details.

 Architecture
 ------------